Paranoia8972/js-discord-bot/README.md

 # PixelBot

 🤖 This is the official OnThePixel.net Discord Bot.
+If you are looking for a customizable version with a webinterface, you might want to try [this](https://github.com/Paranoia8972/Discord-Bot).

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)